-This stew is naturally thickened by the potatoes and tomato paste.
+This hearty stew is naturally thickened by the potatoes and tomato paste.
 It's seasoned twice and has everything in it that makes a delicious and hearty meal.

-Let me explain what makes this recipe great.
+Let me explain what makes this hearty beef stew great.

 I buy a 3 - 3 ½ pound well-marbled chuck roast and cut the pieces myself.
 Buy the best meat you can with lots of marbling.

 First, those are cut too small.
 Cutting them into larger slices means more surface area to brown which also means the process is quicker.
 I’m not looking for small pieces of chow.
 The meat shrinks as it is so larger pieces are better.
 We want a hearty stew and not gravy train.
 If you find a package with good size pieces, that's fine.

 Yes, it’s a pain to stand there for 10 minutes frying up meat in two batches but it needs to be done if you want that depth in flavor.
 You may ask, “why in two batches?”
 Because you don’t want to crowd the meat.
 Crowding the meat causes the meat to steam and turn gray rather than sear and brown.

 Two medium/large sweet onions and eight cloves of garlic are used to make this beef stew.
 I add several spices that add a lot of flavor.
 We aren’t talking a teaspoon here.
 I start off with a tablespoon of kosher salt.
 Notice how I say start off.
 Remember, you are seasoning meat, veggies, and sauce.
 The potatoes soak up a lot of the salt.